pavani32370207/Basic-Calculator/README.md

 # Basic-Calculator
 The Calculator is a simple Python application that performs basic arithmetic operations.
 Users can enter mathematical expressions using the provided buttons and get the result displayed.

-GUIDED PATH:

-Check out our guided path on the Calculator for more information on the development process and our thoughts on building the application:

 REQUIREMENTS:

 1.Python 3.x
 2.Tkinter library (which is usually included with Python)

-GETTING STARTED:

-1.Clone this repository to your local machine.
-2.Launch Jupyter Notebook.
-3.Then navigate to the cloned repository.

 HOW TO USE: